intergalacticfm/plugin.review.intergalacticfm/README.md

 # plugin.video.intergalacticfm-review

-Public catalog and admin overview of the Intergalactic FM TV video plugin for Kodi
+Public catalog and admin overview of the Intergalactic FM plugins for Kodi.
+At the moment only the video plugin is being report on.

 ## Public catalog